 Then, do a feature matrix exercise because that's the dimension that you really control.
-It's the amount of users who use your product, the amount of usage etc.
+It's the number of users who use your product, the amount of usage etc.

 They may seem pretty straightforward, but how you categorize what capabilities and features people get in one pricing plan versus the next is really where you have a lot of control.

 Figure out how you service the largest population of your customers in the middle of that bell curve with the part of your product set and your feature set that is most profitable for you.
-That allows you to transition into value-based pricing, because you know which features can differentiate yourself.
+That allows you to transition into value-based pricing because you know which features can differentiate you.

 That allows you to think of the value that you bring and how that turns into the lifetime value of your customers – what do they pay you over time minus the cost of service – gets you to your profitability outlook so you can think about what you’re willing to discount and remain profitable or maximize the profitability over time.